-Use a password manager that creates long and random passwords for you such as LastPass, or make a set of rules for yourself that will allow you to generate your own random passwords.
+Use a password manager that creates long and random passwords for you, or makea couple of rules for yourself that will guide you to create your own random passwords.

 Brett McDowell, executive director of the FIDO (Fast Identity Online) Alliance, a group of 250 companies worldwide working on industry standards for stronger authentication, says, “Most people think ‘have a strong password’ means, choose a password that people can’t guess in the seven or eight attempts before you get logged out.
 No no no. That’s not the only reason.”
 If the company’s database gets hacked (which you should expect), even if the passwords in it are encrypted, the hacker will have unlimited tries to crack your password.
-“The encryption process that’s used is harder to crack if the original password has a higher entropy,” says McDowell.
+“The encryption process that’s used is harder to crack if the original password has higher entropy, than when it does have less,” says McDowell.

-A trick to doing this, if you’re not using a password manager, is to create a high-entropy password of random numbers, upper and lower case letters and special characters.
-Memorize this.
-Then come up with a rule that will create a unique password for every website you use.
+A way to go about this, is if you’re not using a password manager, is to create a high-entropy password of random numbers, upper and lower case letters and special characters. then come up with a formular that will guide you while createing subsequent passcodes.

-2. Don’t answer security questions truthfully or the same across all sites.
+2. Adopt suitable answers for website security questions and avoid to use the same across all sites.